DaemonLee/puushit/README.md

 puushit
 =======

-A small script designed for integration in minimalist window managers.
+A small script designed for puush.me integration in minimalist window managers.